Sept 25-27, 2019, Mainz, Germany

 Cynthia Stonnington, Mayo Clinic in Arizona

-The symposium is organized yearly by the Deutsches Resilienz Zentrum (DRZ), the International Resilience Alliance (intresa), the DFG-funded Collaborative Research Center 1193 "Neurobiology of Resilience", and the EU Horizon project DynaMORE.
+Symposium and workshop are organized yearly by the Deutsches Resilienz Zentrum (DRZ), the International Resilience Alliance (intresa), the DFG-funded Collaborative Research Center 1193 "Neurobiology of Resilience", and the EU Horizon project DynaMORE.
 We are part of the Rhine-Main Neuroscience Network (rmn²).

 The young researcher short talks are supported by the Boehringer Ingelheim Stiftung.